Indian Dinner Party Ideas (Sample Menus + Recipes)

 - Mango raita (don’t serve this if you are already making Mango lassi or Mango milkshake)

-For more rice dish ideas, check out this post on exciting Biryani recipes that you can make.
+For more rice dish ideas, check out this collection of exciting Indian rice recipes that you can make in your Instant Pot.

 Flatbreads (Pick 1)